C-C-Minetest-Server/documents/twi/subsidiary_rules/2024/2024-01-Newcomers-Settlements-Rules.md

 1. If a newcomers' settlement plot is left unoccupied for at least 4 days, moderators could revoke the owner's ownership of the plot.
 2. If a player bought a newcomers' settlement plot, the time of non-occupation should be counted from when they purchased the plot.
 3. The definition of "non-occupation" is -
-    1. For pre-built houses -
+    1. For apartments and pre-built houses -
         1. The interior or exterior of the pre-built house was not modified; and
         2. The storages (e.g. chests) given upon purchase were not used.
     2. For free-building plots - The plots were not modified.
 4. The following actions shall not be deemed as an act of modifying the plot -
     1. Replacing, editing, or removing any signs given upon purchase;
-    2. Removing any blocks used to hold the signs up;
-    3. Placing down a mailbox owned by the plot owner or one of the co-owners;
+    2. Placing down a mailbox owned by the plot owner or one of the co-owners;
-    4. Placing down any blocks for supporting the mailboxes;
+    3. Placing down any blocks for supporting the mailboxes;
-    5. (for free-building plots) removing the outer fences of the plot; and
+    4. (for free-building plots) digging away any blocks given upon purchase; and
-    6. Reverting any acts mentioned above.
+    5. Reverting any acts mentioned above.
 5. After the modification of the Rules or any subsidiary rules, if a plot is deemed non-occupied but was not deemed so under the old rules, the time of non-occupation shall be considered to be the time the new rules are enacted.

 ## 5. Revoking the ownership of newcomers' settlement plots used to conduct rules-violating acts